lecramc/lecramc/README.md

 ## Hi there 👋🏼🏼

-My name is Clement, I'm a fullstack developper, with a preference for backend and devops.
+My name is Clement, I'm a fullstack developper.

 ### 🛠 &nbsp;Tech Stack